A reflection and a vision

 “Islands of coherence” is a term used in systems thinking, complexity science, trauma-informed practice, and collective care spaces to describe pockets of stability, meaning, and alignment that emerge within chaotic or collapsing systems.

 We find people to make sense of these times with.
 We tend to our relationships.
-We share time, wisdom, energy, and resources.
-We lean in to giving and receiving in new ways.
-Small acts matter.
-Daily rituals matter.
-Being of service matters.
+We share time, wisdom, presence, energy, our gifts, and resources.

 When things feel overwhelming, holding space for my clients brings me back to purpose and presence.
 It reminds me that I am contributing to the great web of life.
-What could this same practice look like for you?
-What is giving you meaning or purpose right now?
-How do you feel you are contributing to the great web of life?

 Care for your community.
 Care for the Environment.
 Care for yourself.
 Focus on relationships near and far.
 We’ve moved beyond individual self-care, collective care is essential now.
 What could that look like in your world?

-This also doesn’t mean ignoring the brutality and the grief of whats happening right now.
-I invite you to stay informed, discerning, and accountable.
-Take in and digest information intentionally, consciously, with spaciousness and support.
-Look at how your choices ripple outward.
-These times can actually be incredible mirrors for our own inner and community work, it’s needed and it takes courage and support to go there.
+In your islands of coherence I invite you to stay informed, discerning, and accountable together.
+Take in and digest information intentionally, consciously, with spaciousness and with support.
+These times can actually be incredible mirrors for our own inner and collective work.
+Where is the medicine in all of this, even if painful?

 With love and deep gratitude,